Bskasan/WeatherApp_JavaScript/readme.md

 🔥 You can use [OpenWeather Api](https://openweathermap.org/) for your app. 🔥

-🔥 I am always open any contribute for this project 🔥
+ 🔥I am always open any contribute for this project 🔥